furixturi/frontend-2023/setup-note.md

 - Go to Bootstrap's website to grab the HTML of [ListGroup](https://getbootstrap.com/docs/4.0/components/list-group/)
 - Use state hook to dynamically set active item style
 - Use props to pass in items and heading from parent component

+#### Alert component

+Use the childern prop which can be a ReactNode so that the enclosed html tags can be passed in and rendered in the component.

 ### Form validation